-During May 2020, Federation received loan proceeds in the amount of \$389,700 under the Paycheck Protection Program ("PPP").
+During May 2020, Federation received loan proceeds in the amount of \$389,700 under the Small Business Administration Paycheck Protection Program ("PPP").
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act, provides for loans to qualifying businesses for amounts up to 2.5 times the average monthly payroll expenses of the qualifying business.
 The loans and accrued interest are forgivable after 8 weeks, or 24 weeks if the alternative covered period is chosen, as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent, and utilities, and maintains its payroll levels.
 The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the 8 week or 24 week period.

 The unforgiven portion of the PPP loan is payable over two years at an interest rate of 1%, with a deferral of payments for the first six months.
-Federation intends to use the proceeds for purposes consistent with the PPP.
-While Federation currently believes that the use of the loan proceeds will meet the conditions for forgiveness of the loan, management cannot assure that it will not take actions that could cause Federation to be ineligible for forgiveness of the loan, in whole or in part.
+Federation used the proceeds for purposes consistent with the PPP guidelines.
+No principal payment was made, and no interest expense was accrued, for the years ended June 30, 2021 and 2020.